 Similar to communicating assertively, you have the right to show your character and integrity.
 There are times where you can’t—and should not—accept what is going on around you.
 You may not always get your way, but you will know in your heart and your head that you did the right thing.
 If you are anything like me, you have the pull of guilt during situations in which you’ve said to yourself, “I should have done that differently.”

 One of those guilty moments that I have carried with me for years is a performance appraisal conversation I had with one of my employees.
-She always had been bright and creative, and exhibited great people skills in my eyes.
-She was likeable, but was often seen as too soft and lacking the ability to drive performance.
+She always had been bright and creative and exhibited great people skills in my eyes.
+She was likable, but was often seen as too soft and lacking the ability to drive performance.
 Many of her past managers carried this perception and managed her by providing feedback to be more direct and have more forceful conversations with her subordinates.

 After some of my own observations, and a significant amount of time together using open-ended questions to bring out her strengths and opportunities, we both came to a mutual agreement that there wasn’t a need to drive people harder.
 What she needed to do was understand the reporting and analytics of the business better in order to better target performance discussions with her people.
 This “aha” breakthrough moment was important to building our relationship as manager and employer.
 We both felt good over the outcome of our intense conversations and started to see improvement.

 At performance review time, my scores for her were lowered by upper management.
 One senior leader had clung to the older perception that she needed to have more forceful conversations to drive performance.
 I “tried” to persuade the senior manager to increase the scores back to where they had been.
-Looking back on my argument, it was more emotion based and lacked enough substance to make a difference.
+Looking back on my argument, it was more emotion-based and lacked enough substance to make a difference.

 The conversation to pass on the lowered score to my employee was extremely difficult, to say the least.
 The reason for the difficulty was my problem.
 First, I had not properly prepared her for the discussion, because we both felt like we were on the same page with our assessment of her performance.
 Second, I was telling someone else’s story.
 I tried to communicate the corporate direction, but did not believe it myself; and she knew it.
 I did not want to come right out and say to her, I scored you higher and I disagree with my manager.
 The conversation was a mess.
 As I have pondered this conversation in my head many times over the years, I’ve realized that I had facts and figures to show her team’s improvement.
 Not only did I have her team’s results, I had action plans that she and I were working on that clearly identified her specific opportunity.
 My argument to increase her scores was glossed over with too much generalization and did not give me the facts to clearly make my points.